Macho Man (song): Certifications and sales

+Censorship

+The song was banned in Saudi Arabia when it was part of a larger restriction on Western music and cultural influences during that time.

 In popular culture

-A year after the song's release in 1978, it was performed by the Muppet characters Link Hogthrob and The Great Gonzo on The Muppet Show in episode 5, with guest star Victor Borge, of their fourth season.
+A year after the song's release in 1978, it was performed by the Muppet characters Link Hogthrob and the Great Gonzo on The Muppet Show in episode 5, with guest star Victor Borge, of their fourth season.
 Also in 1979, Donald Duck released a parody, with the title "Macho Duck", on the Disney audio release Mickey Mouse Disco.
 The song was featured in many movies, such as Addams Family Values, In & Out and Terminator 3: Rise of the Machines.

 Later in 1994, in the episode "Homer Loves Flanders" of the animated sitcom The Simpsons, Homer Simpson sang this song as "Nacho Man", and soon after, in 1995, the song was featured in an Old El Paso commercial, with lyrics changed to "Nacho, nacho, man".
 In that same year on Friends, in 'The One Where Ross Finds Out' the song plays during Monica (Courteney Cox) and Chandler's (Matthew Perry) exercising.

 In the 1997 episode of Buffy The Vampire Slayer, titled Witch, Buffy performs the song's chorus while under a spell that leaves her throwing a fellow cheerleader across the gymnasium, the song foreshadows the event by satire.
 The song is featured in the 1996 film The Nutty Professor and the 2000 film Nutty Professor II: The Klumps.
 The race horse, Mucho Macho Man, who won the 2013 Breeders' Cup Classic and was third in the 2011 Kentucky Derby, was named after the song.
 In 2017 the song was featured in the "lip-sync for your life" segment on the eleventh episode of the ninth season of RuPaul's Drag Race between contestants Alexis Michelle and Peppermint.
 Peppermint won the lip-sync and remained in the competition while Alexis Michelle was eliminated.

 In 2020, the song was frequently used at rallies for US President Donald Trump.
-Originally, the band stated that Trump was entitled to use the song, provided it was not used in a way that suggested endorsement however on June 5, Victor Willis issued a statement on Facebook saying that Trump would no longer be welcome to use the song if Trump followed through on his threat to set the military on Black Lives Matter protestors.
+Originally, the band stated that Trump was entitled to use the song, provided it was not used in a way that suggested endorsement.
+However, Victor Willis said that Trump would no longer be welcome to use the song if Trump followed through on his threat to set the military on Black Lives Matter protestors in June of 2020.
 The song was used at the Trump rally in Warren, Michigan in September 2020.
-On November 8, Alec Baldwin, in character as Trump, performed a ballad version of "Macho Man" on a Saturday Night Live skit in which Baldwin's Trump played the song as part of a concession speech for losing the 2020 presidential election, echoing SNL's first episode after the 2016 election, which opened with Kate McKinnon, as Hillary Clinton, performing Leonard Cohen's "Hallelujah" while seated at a piano.
+In the week after the 2020 election, Alec Baldwin, in character on Saturday Night Live as Trump delivering a concession speech, performed a ballad version of "Macho Man", echoing Kate McKinnon's parody of Hillary Clinton on the same program in 2016.

+Trump resumed the use of the song at his 2024 campaign rallies; in response, the Village People's manager wrote a cease and desist letter to the Trump campaign.